AhmadMHawwash/forge/resources/README.md

-# CONTEXT
+# RESOURCES

-Context components add technology-specific and domain-specific knowledge to AI developer profiles.
+Resource components add technology-specific and domain-specific knowledge to AI developer profiles.
 They provide specialized constraints, priorities, and approaches based on your technical stack and business domain.

 ## 📁 Structure